Luiza's Newsletter

 As AI creates new uncertainties in the job market, learning to become future-proof is a strategic skill | Edition #239

-In the first part of this three-part series, I wrote about the awareness phase, which starts by acknowledging that a technological and social AI wave is underway and is affecting the job market.
+In the first part of this series, I wrote about the awareness phase, which starts by acknowledging that a technological and social AI wave is underway and is affecting the job market.

 I discussed the critical questions you should continuously ask yourself regarding your field, work, and skills, as well as essential actions you can take right now to help you create a productive environment to become future-proof.